vls-00/LinkedIn-Clone/README.md

 * Applying for jobs
 * Post recommendation system using Matrix-Factorization

-You can find more info and documentation for the frontend or backend in the corrresponding folder.

 ## :raising_hand: Collaborator
 Many thanks to [@dora-jpg](https://github.com/dora-jpg) with which we made the website together!